 This month, 19 percent of companies in the SBEI increased hiring, 46 percent made no change and 35 percent decreased headcounts.
-Industries that realized declines include Arts & Entertainment, Agriculture, Education, Retail, Accommodation & Foodservice, Health Care, Construction and Financial Services.
+Industries that realized declines include Arts and Entertainment, Agriculture, Education, Retail, Accommodation and Food Service, Health Care, Construction and Financial Services.
 Insurance was the only industry that displayed an increase in hiring.
 Regionally, all four sectors across the country saw employee headcounts decline.

 As dramatic political and economic change and uncertainty continue to rattle the financial markets and leave the country’s economic state in question, small business owners will need to continue to display patience and watch as larger economic trends unfold.

 The graphic below highlights trends and results from the SBEI.